Ledger-Donjon/ledger-donjon.github.io/threat-model.md

 ### Roles

-- **End user**: The end user is the happy owner of a Ledger Nano S/X. She has physical access to the device.
+- **End user**: The end user is the happy owner of a Ledger device.
+She has physical access to the device.
-- **Firmware developer**: Only some Ledger employees can develop the Firmware of the Ledger Nano devices.
+- **Firmware developer**: Only some Ledger employees can develop the Firmware of the Ledger devices.
 They are in charge of developing the OS and its cryptographic library.
-- **App developer**: Anyone can develop an app running on top of the Ledger Nano S OS (BOLOS).
-Developing on Ledger Nano X requires Ledger authorization though.
+- **App developer**: Anyone can develop an app running on top of the Ledger devices' OS (BOLOS), at the execption of developing on Ledger Nano X which requires Ledger authorization though.
 - **HSM**: Hardware Security Modules are basically remote computers able to check the device genuineness and perform privileged operations (install/remove apps, update firmware) on the devices.

 ### Key Usage Scenarios